rppf/scriptor/README.md

 - Mariabackup
 - Percona Xtrabackup
     > We need these for extracting the encrypted database backup.
+- Mutt
+    > We need these for email notification.
 - A dedicated system and mysql user for performing the backup.

 ## Steps
 **For this example, we will be using *backup* as our backup user**
-1. Install the first 3 requirements above.
+1. Install the first 4 requirements above.
 2. Create a MYSQL user dedicated for performing the backup.
 ```sh
 mysql> CREATE USER 'backup'@'localhost' IDENTIFIED BY 'password';